Towards Any-Quality Image Segmentation via Generative and Adaptive Latent Space Enhancement

 \subsection{Future and Prospects}

-The proposed GleSAM++ opens several promising directions for future exploration: (1) the generative latent-space enhancement paradigm can be further extended to other vision tasks beyond image segmentation, such as object detection, video object segmentation and tracking, as well as 3D vision tasks.
-(2) It can also be generalized to other foundation models (such as DINO series \cite{DINO-representation, dinov2, dinov3}) to improve their robustness and adaptability under challenging conditions.
+The proposed GleSAM++ opens several promising directions for future exploration: {(1) the generative latent-space enhancement paradigm can be further extended to other vision tasks beyond image segmentation, such as video object segmentation with SAM2 \cite{sam2}.
+Although our framework is structurally compatible with SAM2, the current study focuses on robustness at the frame-level representation stage under degraded-image settings, rather than in a full video segmentation scenario.
+Specifically, the latent enhancement is applied before mask decoding and does not explicitly modify SAM2’s temporal memory propagation mechanism.
+Therefore, the current results mainly verify backbone compatibility, while the effect of latent enhancement on temporal consistency across consecutive degraded frames remains to be studied.
+A rigorous investigation of this issue would require a dedicated degraded-video benchmark and suitable temporal evaluation metrics.} (2) It can also be generalized to other foundation models (such as DINO series \cite{DINO-representation, dinov2, dinov3}) to improve their robustness and adaptability under challenging conditions.
 (3) Our approach can further be explored to implemented into multimodal models, such as vision-language foundation models (VLM) \cite{clip} or multi-modal large language models (MLLM) \cite{qwen2, internvl}, holding great potential for developing degradation-aware multimodal agents capable of both perception and reasoning under real-world degradations.
 We hope this work inspires further research on enhancing model robustness, ultimately contributing to the reliable deployment of vision systems in real-world scenarios.